Vaccine Access at SHCS

 - The rash or sores may be located on or near the genitals (penis, testicles, labia, and vagina) or anus (butt) but could also be on other areas like the hands, feet, chest, and face.
 They may also be limited to one part of the body.

-Most people with MPOX will get the rash or sores.
+Most people with mpox will get the rash or sores.
 Some people have reported developing the rash or sores before (or without) the flu-like symptoms.

-If you have MPOX symptoms such as a new or unexplained rash, talk to a healthcare provider, even if you don't think you have had contact with someone who has MPOX.
-Your provider may be able to offer treatments that are not specific to MPOX, but may help to reduce your symptoms, like prescribed mouth rinses or topical gels or creams.
+If you have mpox symptoms such as a new or unexplained rash, talk to a healthcare provider, even if you don't think you have had contact with someone who has mpox.
+Your provider may be able to offer treatments that are not specific to mpox, but may help to reduce your symptoms, like prescribed mouth rinses or topical gels or creams.

-What Should You Do If You Are Exposed to MPOX or Experiencing Symptoms?
+What Should You Do If You Are Exposed to Mpox or Experiencing Symptoms?

-Contact a health care provider as soon as possible and let them know you have symptoms or have been exposed to MPOX.
-Health care providers can provide testing and care for people who are diagnosed with MPOX.
+Contact a health care provider as soon as possible and let them know you have symptoms or have been exposed to mpox.
+Health care providers can provide testing and care for people who are diagnosed with mpox.

 Healthcare providers and local health departments may also recommend a vaccine for those who are exposed to help prevent infection or decrease the seriousness of the illness.

-How Do You Prevent MPOX (Monkeypox)?
+How Do You Prevent Mpox (Monkeypox)?

-There are number of ways to prevent the spread of MPOX, including:
+There are number of ways to prevent the spread of mpox, including:

 - Always talk to your sexual partner(s) about any recent illness and being aware of new or unexplained sores or rashes on your body or your partner's body, including on the genitals and anus